Csantos07/ari-flashcard/Readme.md

-* Restrictions for study
-  - must have more than 3 cards
+* Finish Bread Crumb

 ---

 ## At this point

+- [x] Restrictions for study
+  - must have more than 3 cards

 - [x] Edit Card
-  - [ ] Reusable form for Edit and Create
+  - [x] Reusable form for Edit and Create

 - [x] Reusable components for deck